 The New Jersey Climate Adaptation Alliance, co-facilitated by Jeanne Herb, executive director of the Environmental Analysis and Communications Group, Edward J. Bloustein School of Planning and Public Policy, and Marjorie Kaplan, associate director, Rutgers Climate Institute, received the 2018 Coastal and Ocean Champions Award from the Urban Coast Institute and was recognized by a joint resolution of the New Jersey legislature praising its meritorious efforts.
-New Jersey Governors Thomas Kean and James Florio, Honorary Co-Chairs of the Alliance accepted the award on behalf of the Alliance.
+Former New Jersey governors Thomas Kean and James Florio, honorary co-chairs of the alliance accepted the award on behalf of the alliance.

 Mary Bridgeman, clinical associate professor, department of pharmacy practice and administration, Ernest Mario School of Pharmacy, received the 2018 Patient Care Provider Award in the Next-Generation Pharmacist Awards program, which recognizes leaders who are defining the future of pharmacy.

 Richard Novak, vice president for continuing studies and distance education, Division of Continuing Studies, was awarded the NJEdge Technology Impact Award, which recognizes leadership in higher education technology.